sensorgnome-org/new-sensorgnome-server/README.md

 - Run `docker-compose build` to create the needed containers and images.
 - Run `docker-compose up` to start the databse server, the message queue server, Django and the worker processes.

-Note that the current set up does not support production usage.
+Note that the current set up does not support production usage, and code should be considered alpha quality.

 ## Django App Layout